Studying law is not a promised path to gainful employment or six figures. Many lawyers face unemployment and burdensome student loan debt, instead.

 Are you looking to work in the public sector?
 You’re in luck!
 The John R. Justice Student Loan Repayment Program provides assistance for lawyers working as public defenders.
 Eligible candidates can receive up to $10,000 per year, with a maximum award of $60,000.

 Each state is provided with funding for this particular program, so you’ll want to contact the Governor-Designated State Agencies to learn how to apply within your specific state.
-Candidates must be employed as a public defender for at least three years.
+Candidates must be employed as public defenders for at least three years.

 Newly graduated lawyers who are saddled with student loans and are deterred from taking positions in the public sector also have options.
 Many law schools have come up with Loan Repayment Assistance Programs (LRAPs) to ease the financial burden and attract attorneys to the public sector.

-Typically, these programs have salary requirements, such as earning $75,000 or less per year.
+Typically, these programs have salary requirements.
 The actual amount you receive as part of your assistance depends on your law school.

-In addition to LRAPs by school, there are numerous programs offered by certain states:
+In addition to LRAPs by school, there are numerous programs offered by certain states, such as the following:

 If you live in the D.C. area, you may be able to qualify for up to $12,000 per year in repayment assistance.

 The District of Columbia Bar Foundation Loan Repayment Assistance Program seeks lawyers working with low-income individuals.
 Eligible candidates must be in good standing with the D.C.
-Bar, employed by a qualified organization, and work at least 17 hours per week.
-In addition, applicants’ gross income must be less than $81,954.53 in 2016.
+Bar, employed by a qualified organization and work at least 17 hours per week.
+In addition, applicants’ gross income must be less than $90,000 in 2020.
 (Learn more)

 The Florida Bar Foundation has a Loan Repayment Assistance Program that awards up to $5,000 per year to lawyers who work at legal aid or legal services organizations.
-Eligible candidates must work full-time or part-time for 12 months at a foundation-supported organization.
+Eligible candidates must work full-time or part-time for a foundation-supported organization.
 (Learn more)

 The Indiana Bar Foundation offers assistance through the Justice Richard M. Givan Loan Repayment Assistance Program, which is geared toward law school graduates working in the nonprofit sector.
 The program is specifically designed for law school graduates who have incurred significant educational debt.

-Eligible candidates must not make more than $50,000 annually.
-The program awards $5,000 per year to eligible candidates.
+Eligible candidates must not make more than $70,000 annually.
+The program awards a maximum of $5,000 per year per eligible candidate.
 (Learn more)

-The Louisiana Bar Foundation has an assistance program that offers up to $5,000 per year to lawyers working at an organization that is supported by the Foundation.
-Applicants must be employed full-time and have a gross salary of $50,000 or less.
+The Louisiana Bar Foundation has an assistance program that offers up to $5,000 per year to lawyers working at an organization that is supported by the foundation.
+Applicants must be employed full-time and have a gross salary of $65,000 or less.
 In addition, they must reapply each year to be considered for funding.
 (Learn more)

 Maryland residents working as attorneys in the public sector with low-income or underserved residents might be eligible for assistance through the Janet L. Hoffman Loan Assistance Repayment Program.

-Eligible candidates must have received their degree from a college in Maryland and be employed full-time, making $60,000 or less.
+Eligible candidates must have received their degree from a college in Maryland and be employed full time and making $60,000 or less.
 The award amount is between $1,500 and $10,000 per year, depending on your debt load.
 (Learn more)

 Awards are based on your years of employment and calculated individually for each applicant.
-Eligible candidates can have 80 to 95 percent of their payments covered.
+Eligible candidates can have 80% to 95% of their payments covered.
 (Learn more)